Tulip-Dev/tulip/doc/user/gui.rst

 |

-In the right corner of this title bar of this panel, you will find two buttons.
+In the right corner of this title bar of this panel, you find two buttons.

 The left button allows to expand/contract the contents of this panel:

-* |icon_hide_contents|: When this icon is displayed, clicking on this button will hide the contents of the panel.
+* |icon_hide_contents|: When this icon is displayed, clicking on the button hides the panel's content.

-* |icon_show_contents|: When this icon is displayed, clicking on this button will show the contents of the panel.
+* |icon_show_contents|: When this icon is displayed, clicking on the button shows the panel's content.

 Clicking on right button allows to specify the synchronization policy of the Graphs panel with the workspace active panel:

 * |icon_link|: When this icon is displayed, it indicates that the selection of the active graph in the Graphs panel is synchronized with the selection of the graph in the workspace active panel.
-This means that when selecting a graph to display for this panel, it also becomes the active graph in the Graphs list and then the graph on which algorithms will applied.
+This means that when selecting a graph to display for this panel, it also becomes the active graph in the Graphs list and then the graph on which algorithms are applied.

 * |icon_unlink|: When this icon is displayed, it indicates that the selection of the active graph in the Graphs panel is not synchronized with the selection of the graph in the workspace active panel.